wilsonianb/ofc-bootstrap/USER_GUIDE.md

 * Set `client_id: ` in the `oauth: ` section with the value of your OAuth `client_id`
 * Set `of-client-secret` in the secrets section at the top of the file using the value from your OAuth `client_secret`

-### Customise s3 (not recommended)

-By default OpenFaaS Cloud will deploy Minio to keep track of your build logs.
-This can be customised to point at any compatible object storage service such as AWS S3 or DigitalOcean Spaces.

-Set `s3_url`, `s3_region` `s3_tls` and `s3_bucket` with appropriate values.

 ### Use TLS (recommended)

 OpenFaaS Cloud can use cert-manager to automatically provision TLS certificates for your OpenFaaS Cloud cluster using the DNS01 challenge.